getzep/docs.getzep.com/docs/sdk/chat_history/search.md

 ## Searching for Messages

 Zep supports vector similarity search for Messages in the long-term memory storage.
 This allows you to find Messages that are contextually similar to a given query, with the results sorted by a similarity or `distance`.
-See [Vector Search](/memory_search) for more details.

 === ":fontawesome-brands-python: Python"